 The department is divided into three functional areas: Fire Suppression, Fire Administration, and Fire Prevention.
-The fire suppression is staffed daily with one battalion chief, three captains, one lieutenant, four engineers, three master firefighters, and three firefighters.
-The fire chief and the department’s support services coordinator make up the fire administration while a Fire Marshal, Deputy Fire Marshal, and part time fire inspector and plan reviewer handle fire prevention, fire inspections, and planning reviews.
+The fire suppression is staffed daily with one Battalion Chief, three Captains, one Lieutenant, four engineers, three master firefighters, and three firefighters.
+The Fire Chief and the department’s support services coordinator make up the fire administration while a Fire Marshal, Deputy Fire Marshal, and part time fire inspector and plan reviewer handle fire prevention, fire inspections, and planning reviews.

 Currently the town's ISO rating is a 3 within town limits and a 9 in the rural county district the department covers.
 The department has been a CFAI accredited agency since 2011.